alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 ## Deployment overview

-The `cf push` command is used both to create a new app and to push a new version of an existing one.
-The basic steps:
+The `cf push` command is used to both create a new app and to push a new version of an existing app.

-1. Put your app's code in a directory.
-This is usually accomplished by checking it out of version control.
+1. Put your app's code and configuration files in a local directory.

-1. [Target](deploying_apps.html#set-a-target) the appropriate organisation and space.
+1. [Target](deploying_apps.html#set-a-target) the appropriate organisation and space by running:

     ```
     cf target -o ORG_NAME -s SPACE_NAME
     ```

+    where `ORG_NAME` is the name of the org, and `SPACE_NAME` is the name of the space.

-1. Create a `manifest.yml` file in the same directory as your app's code.
+1. Create a `manifest.yml` file in the same local directory as your app's code.
 The manifest file tells Cloud Foundry what to do with your app.
+An exmaple manifest:

     ```
     ---